SiliHuang-ai/hybrid_mamba/README.md

-# Hybrid Mamba: A Efficient In-Context RL Method for Long-Term Decision
+# Hybrid Mamba: An Efficient In-Context RL for Long-Term Decision

 This repository implements HDM.
-The implementation in this repositorory is used in the work "Hybrid Mamba: A Efficient In-Context RL Method for Long-Term Decision".
+The implementation in this repositorory is used in the work "Hybrid Mamba: An Efficient In-Context RL for Long-Term Decision".